EOSgithub/linked-blog-starter-md/The Eighth Configuration.md

 "He used you!
 He nearly killed you!"

 "Yes, he did."
 She looked at the Deliverer with eyes that held terrible understanding.

-{{The scribe wanders what has the godly eyes of Vallus of Wisdom have seen and understood? what truth could make her change tune so fast?
-Mortal minds like his does not comprehend.}}
+I watched in confusion as her anger transformed into something else—not forgiveness, but a recognition that chilled me to the bone.
+What had those godly eyes seen?
+What truth could make the Goddess of Wisdom change her tune so completely?
+My mortal mind could not comprehend the vast calculations taking place behind her grey stare, the patterns and possibilities that divine wisdom could perceive in an instant.

 The Deliverer released Acastus's blade and stepped back, his bloodied hand hanging at his side.
 "I'm sorry, Radiance.
 Truly.
 You deserved a kinder fate."